 In an ideal world, no. Children have not had the years of accumulating toxins and thus detoxing is not required.
 However, many of us live in a polluted world and our foods have higher levels of toxins than the body can cope with.
 For children with a less than ideal diet, and living in polluted areas a gentle detox may be indicated.
 For most children, eliminating all fluids other than water and mild herbal teas such as chamomile, and increasing fruit and vegetables (ideally organic) and ensuring sufficient good quality protein is sufficient.
-For children with conditions which may be associated with toxicity (such as some skin conditions, allergies, or fatigue) then a more complete approach may be required and a visit to a naturopath is strongly recommended.
+For children with conditions that may be associated with toxicity (such as some skin conditions, allergies, or fatigue) then a more complete approach may be required and a visit to a naturopath is strongly recommended.

 What are good herbal teas to assist in a detox?

 Good quality chamomile is a gentle and effective detox herb.
-Loose leaf chamomile, with the petals still attached will generally work better than teabags as the herb in the teabags has been processed a lot more and some of the therapeutic value is diminished.
+Loose-leaf chamomile, with the petals, still attached will generally work better than teabags as the herb in the teabags has been processed a lot more and some of the therapeutic value is diminished.
 Another good herb is dandelion root (the leaf is a diuretic) which can stimulate the liver.
 For a combination of herbs try yellow dock, burdock, nettle and maybe a little ginger.